The-Purple-Warehouse/the-purple-standard/properties/abilities/auto-leave-starting-zone.md

-# leave-starting-zone
+# auto-leave-starting-zone

 ## Definition
-The leave-starting-zone ability represents whether the robot leaves the starting zone during the autonomous period of the match.
+The auto-leave-starting-zone ability represents whether the robot leaves the starting zone during the autonomous period of the match.

 ## Values
 This property stores a boolean (true/false) value depending on whether or not the robot leaves the starting zone.